murphy70/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-This is my repo to do the Data Science course from JHU in Coursera
+This is my repo for the Data Science course from JHU in Coursera